 References and Links

 Patricia K Baskin, MS, is Executive Editor, Neurology® Journals.
-Patricia wrote this piece on behalf of the Coalition for Diversity in Scholarly Communications.
+Patricia wrote this piece on behalf of the Coalition for Diversity and Inclusion in Scholarly Communications.